 Redundancy: A Survival Guide

-Colin Lloyd Regional Director of Personal Career Management in Leeds talks about surviving redundancy.
+Colin Lloyd, Regional Director of Personal Career Management in Leeds gives advice on surviving redundancy.

 Do not take it personally

 During the redundancy process your employer will make an effort to show it is the role that is being made redundant, not you.
 OK, easy for them to say, particularly if the person saying it isn’t affected by the process and still has a job.
 It’s worth thinking about this; there is a real truth in there which we should not ignore.
 Strip out the emotion, this is a business decision based on cold hard facts and it’s not a personal vendetta.
 The role has gone and you happened to be in that role at the time.
 It is not a reflection on your ability or worth to the business.
 It says no negative connotations about you as an individual and getting a true understanding of this will help enormously.

 Try not to panic

 Panic is rarely helpful and can lead to actions which are rushed and not always in your best interest.
 Generally speaking, it is the feeling of not being in control of the things that are happening to you, usually quite quickly, that leads to panic.
 Try to slow down and listen to what is being said, a lot of people don’t get past the word redundancy.
 A well run redundancy process will have a consultation process which will give you some time to weigh up your options without the need for immediate action.